suixinsuo/olympus-protocol/docs/GettingStarted.md

 contract("My Basic Fund test", accounts => {
 ```

-In the previous function we have modify the initialize function, if we now try to run test cases it will fail with an error
+In the previous function we modified the initialize function, if we try to run the test cases now, it will fail with an error.

 > Error: Invalid number of arguments to Solidity function

-What is worst as the result of a test case affects the other test of the flow, all test will probably fail.
-(Don't panic down)
+The worst part of a failing test is that the result of a test case affects the other test of the flow, so all tests will probably fail.
+(Don't panic)
 Lets add the default value, first add a line to the dummy data

 ```javascript